jinx420/isThisWebsiteOnline/README.md

 2. Open in Browser: Quickly open the website in your default web browser directly from the program.
 3. Save and Load History: Keep a record of website status checks by saving and loading the history.
-4. Multithreading: Utilize multithreading to improve performance and check multiple websites simultaneously.
+4. Multithreading: Utilize multithreading to improve performance.
 5. Multiple Languages: Enjoy the flexibility of multiple language support to cater to a global user base.
 6. Automatic Updates: Stay up to date with the latest version of the program through automatic updates.
 7. Online-Offline Ratio Graph: Visualize the online and offline ratio of websites with a graphical representation.